 If the school doesn't have a PUBLIC statement clarifying their position on these issues, this MAY be an indicator that they already have staff and/or faculty who advocate for Critical Theory.
 (Notice that I said "may" not "is.")
 So it will be good to ask LOTS of questions.
 The incorporation of aspects of Critical Theory into Christian universities seems to be the norm, not the exception.

 (As an aside, I do think there is a legitimate way to go about the project of diversity and inclusion in higher Christian education based on sound biblical interpretation.
 I'm not trying to vilify all efforts along these lines.
-I think there is genuine need for those efforts.
+I think there might be a genuine need for some of these efforts in certain cases.
 But, I do think that far too often secular principles of diversity and inclusion are brought in by well-meaning Christian administrators without adequate worldview scrutiny.)